johannschopplich/apiful/docs/utilities/json-to-type-definition.md

 ## Prerequisites

-To keep the package size small, APIful does not include `json-schema-to-typescript-lite` as a dependency.
+To keep the package size small, APIful doesn't include `json-schema-to-typescript-lite` as a dependency.
 Install the package using your preferred package manager:

 ::: code-group
   ```bash [pnpm]